-Through this curatorial process and especially since 2004 when I did my post-doctoral museum studies degree at GWU, I have become increasingly fascinated with museums and archives themselves as institutions — as collections of things that provoke and to think with, and of things that delight or amuse; as physical sites of remembrance and as virtual or metaphoric ones; as cabinets for the curious and as politically-charged embodiments of national, civic or local identity; as temples and forums, or as playgrounds and pedagogical tools.
+Through this curatorial process and especially since 2005 when I completed my post-doctoral museum studies degree at GWU, I have become increasingly fascinated with museums and archives themselves as institutions — as collections of things to think with and those that provoke; and of things that delight or amuse; as physical sites of remembrance and as virtual or metaphoric ones; as cabinets for the curious and as politically-charged embodiments of national, civic or local identity; as temples and forums, or as playgrounds and pedagogical tools.

 When my teaching career took me to the University of Hyderabad in 2014 as visiting professor, I found myself (for a host of reasons and projects) wanting to stay back in India and work with local medical and botanical archives.
 After I got a India Foundation for the Arts grant to document botanical art traditions in Company gardens, I have now begun to divide my time and seasons between Hyderabad and Washington DC.
 This nomadic life has its joys and its drawbacks, but the one realization I’ve had is while ‘home’ has become an increasingly nebulous concept, and my beloved gardens difficult to maintain from across the pond, museums and archives around the world have become my touchstones, anchors and guiding lights.
 My own personal Ajeeb ghars, my ethnographic Wonder Houses.
 Whether its the Wellcome Library’s astonishing collection of iconographic prints and manuscripts, or Hyderabad’s own Health museum and Tribal museum; the Library of Congress’ American Folklife Center or the newly ‘bifurcating’ A.P.
 State Archives, they each have something to say and a cultural story to tell (and sometimes, to save).
 It is my great pleasure and calling to try and tell some of these tales; to call attention to these collections of things, the people who run them, and why, how, and where one can keep more of them alive and together in our increasingly fragmented world.